zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 > ### Additional Zend Framework rules
 >
-> There MAY NOT be duplicate class names.
+> There MUST NOT be duplicate class names.
 >
 > The file name MUST match the case of the terminating class name.
 >
-> PHP 4 style constructors SHOULD NOT be used.
+> PHP 4 style constructors MUST NOT be used.
 >
 > The correct class names MUST be used.
 >